fanart-tv/fanartwiki/docs/ImageTypes/Music/musiclabel.md

-# **Overview**
+!!! info "Overview"

     - Record label logos are images with a transparent background
     - Can be used to show next to your album covers while browsing your media center
     - These logos exist in color, white&transparent gradient, black&transparent gradient version

 ---